User0k/webtales.dev/public/posts/tree-shaking-in-javascript/index.md

 <ul className="list-circle-margin">
   <li>
-    It\`s good to remember that you should use ES6 syntax to reduce the bundle size and to be sure that your compiler does not transform it into CommonJS modules.
+    It's good to remember that you should use ES6 syntax to reduce the bundle size and to be sure that your compiler does not transform it into CommonJS modules.
   </li>
   <li>
     Different bundlers may have slightly different tree shaking algorithms which, can lead to unexpected outcomes for the production build.